pierreclavier/pierreclavier.github.io/aboutme.md

 News :

+**09/2025**:  [ShiQ](https://arxiv.org/abs/2505.11081) have been accepted to Neurips 2025 !

+**09/2025**: I was at EWRL in Tubingen, Germany to give a talk about : "Bringing back Bellman to LLMs".
+Thanks a lot to all organizers !

 **06/2025**: I was presenting [ShiQ](https://arxiv.org/abs/2505.11081) in UCL AI Center in London, thanks for the invitation.

 **05/2025**: New Preprint: [ShiQ](https://arxiv.org/abs/2505.11081) is a new RL algorithm inspired form Q-Learning but adapted to LLMs !